xiaopal/habitat/CODE_OF_CONDUCT.md

 that strength is born from the friction that can only come through sharing of differing perspectives.

-In the interest of fostering an open, welcoming and enouraging environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience,
+In the interest of fostering an open, welcoming, and encouraging environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience,